|What is Power Yoga?

 Power Yoga combines dynamic breathing and strong, flowing movement to create a high–heat, high–energy workout.
 The power

-yoga sequence of postures flows from one to the next—building heat, building strength, loosening and rebuilding tight joints and muscles.
+yoga sequence of postures flows from one to the next—building inner heat, building strength, loosening and rebuilding tight joints and muscles.

 The term "power yoga" came into common usage in the mid-1990's, when several yoga teachers were looking for a way to make